papr8ka/-lwjgl-basics-wiki/Textures.md

 The size of the array is `WIDTH * HEIGHT * BPP`, where `BPP` (bytes per pixel) is in this case 4 (RGBA).
 We will rely on the width in order to render it as a two-dimensional image.

-Most often, we use compression like PNG, TIFF, JPEG, GIF, or what have you, in order to make the file-size smaller.
+Since an array of bytes can get very large, we generally use compression like PNG or JPEG in order to decrease the final file-size and distribute the image for web/email/etc.

 ### OpenGL Textures